Vacuum structure of the Babu-Nandi-Tavartkiladze model of neutrino mass generation

 Finally, it is worth emphasizing the phenomenological relevance of the two electroweak stationary points.
 Neutrino masses in the BNT model arise from the dimension-seven operator induced by the $\lambda_{5}\,\Delta^\dagger \Phi^{3}$ interaction, which necessarily requires $\lambda_{5}\neq 0$ and hence a nonvanishing quadruplet VEV.
-As a consequence, only the general electroweak vacuum $N1$ is compatible with neutrino-mass generation, whereas the electroweak-like configuration $N2$---which exists solely for $\lambda_{5}=0$---cannot generate neutrino masses and is therefore phenomenologically irrelevant.
-Although from a purely theoretical standpoint it would suffice to ensure that $N1$ is stable against charge-breaking extrema, the requirement of neutrino-mass generation imposes an additional constraint: $N2$ must not lie below $N1$.
-The analytic condition derived in Eq.~\eqref{eq:N1vsN2} (or Eq.~\eqref{eq:N1vsN2_v2}), together with the mass inequalities of Eq.~\eqref{eq:N2vsCB}, thus provides a practical and phenomenologically necessary criterion ensuring that $N1$ is the global minimum of the scalar potential.
+As a consequence, only the general electroweak vacuum $N1$ is compatible with neutrino-mass generation, whereas the electroweak-like configuration $N2$---which exists solely for $\lambda_{5}=0$---cannot generate neutrino masses and is therefore not phenomenologically interesting.
+Accordingly, in the physically relevant regime $\lambda_5 \neq 0$, the stability of the vacuum must be assessed directly for $N1$, with $N2$ serving only as a useful limiting reference configuration in the $\lambda_5 \to 0$ limit.